aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 ---

-## Lab 4: Embedding Inversion — Your Vectors Are Not Hashed
+## Lab 4: embedding inversion — your vectors are not hashed

 The article mentions embedding inversion as an advanced threat in the "Advanced Considerations" section.
 Here is what it actually looks like in practice, because the typical reaction to "your vectors can be inverted" is "vectors are hashed, that's not possible."
 They are not hashed.
 They are high-dimensional floating-point representations, and nearest-neighbor reconstruction recovers meaningful portions of the original text from them.